In Defense of Imperial Units

 Okay, so to be fair I did pick a pretty over-the-top variation of this argument to lay out.
 Generally speaking, science is done using metric, and so in order to participate in science, one must learn metric.
 This is true.
 However, I don't think that the use of imperial units within the US significantly hurts metric literacy.

 For one thing, metric is taught in schools in the US.
-I certainly learned it, and I’m sure most other Americans did as well.
-In fact, for a few years I managed a general physical sciences course at a university that I worked at–the sort of base-level exposure course that every first-year student was required to take–and I was consistently surprised by how almost every student was much more comfortable with metric than with imperial.
+I certainly learned it, and I'm sure most other Americans did as well.
+In fact, for a few years I managed a general physical sciences course at a university that I worked at--the sort of base-level exposure course that every first-year student was required to take--and I was consistently surprised by how almost every student was much more comfortable with metric than with imperial.
 I think that it has to do with the fact that the imperial system relies heavily on fractions, rather than simple decimal shifting, which seems to be a trouble-spot for a lot of students.

 Convenient "rough" Estimates between Dimensions

 Another advantage of the metric system is the convenient conversion between the standard SI volume units, and the non-standard but commonly used volume unit of liters.
 Specifically, one cubic centimeter is equal to one milliliter.
 And further, 1 milliliter is roughly equal to 1 gram of water.
-Yes–this is a rough and somewhat problematic conversion, but it gets brought up a lot.

-Taking an example from this video, then, can we easily calculate how much water we can haul in our truck, with a max payload of 1,000 kilograms, $$ 1000 \text{ kg} * \frac{1 \text{ L}}{1 \text{ kg}} = 1000 \text{ L} $$
+Taking an example from this video, then, can we easily calculate how much water we can haul in our truck, with a max payload of 1,000 kilograms,

-What he doesn’t mention is that a similar conversion exists in imperial, one pint of water weighs about 1 pound.
-It isn’t quite as precise as the metric case, but is close enough for practical use (it’s about 4% off).
-So to do the same problem in imperial units, (using 1 ton instead of 1000 kilograms) $$ 2000 \text{ lbs} * \frac{1 \text{ pt}}{1 \text{ lb}} = 2000 \text{ pt} $$ Now if we wanted the result in gallons, we’d need to divide by 8, which I admit isn’t quite as convenient as shifting a decimal place.
-But it still isn’t too bad: 250 gallons.
-The correct answer is 260–which is slightly under 4% higher than the estimate.
+Now if we wanted the result in gallons, we'd need to divide by 8, which I admit isn't quite as convenient as shifting a decimal place.
+But it still isn't too bad: 250 gallons.
+The correct answer is 260--which is slightly under 4% higher than the estimate.
 Not too bad for a stupid, horrible unit system.

-In either case–this is very much in the “rough” calculation territory in precise situations, because the density of water is actually a function of temperature and pressure, and so such calculations will always have a margin of error unless these other variables are also accounted for.
-At which point a thermodynamic table must be consulted, and any illusion of “speedy calculation” goes out the window in both cases.
+In either case--this is very much in the "rough" calculation territory in precise situations, because the density of water is actually a function of temperature and pressure, and so such calculations will always have a margin of error unless these other variables are also accounted for.
+At which point a thermodynamic table must be consulted, and any illusion of "speedy calculation" goes out the window in both cases.

 Metric Units are Fundamental